Photo of girl student

 Late arrivals

-If you bring your child to school after 9:00 a.m., please call in to the school office to let office staff know that you have arrived BEFORE going to class.
-This is very important, as your child’s name will have been entered on the Absence sheet and will need to removed by office staff before they start phoning parents to determine the whereabouts of their child.
+If you bring your tamariki to school after 9:00 a.m., please call in to the school office to let office staff know that you have arrived BEFORE going to class.
+This is very important, as your tamariki name will have been entered on the Absence sheet and will need to removed by office staff before they start phoning parents to determine the whereabouts of their tamariki.

 Leaving the school grounds